afanou-jefferson/AirPurIonic/README.md

 **II.
 Start**

 To use AirPur, you need to have one of these platforms : Web Browser, IOS, Android and download it on the store.
-Local: The GoogleMap pluggin is only available with : ionic cordova run browser
+Local: The GoogleMap pluggin is only available with : ionic cordova run browser / ionic cordova run android --device /
 **III.
 Authors**

 We're three to work on the project.
 We're working for the same compagny : Oxalis/RD services